 When we first decided to started working on Willow the Wonderer, it felt utterly natural to us to write it in verse.
 In fact the premise of the whole story had come into Darren's mind decades ago in the form of a rhyme:

 And where it lay.

-When we first began to write Willow the Wonderer we had no aspiration to start our own 'publishing' company.
+When we first began to write our first picture book, Willow the Wonderer, we had no aspiration to start our own 'publishing' company.
 But the seeds of Wise As Stories were sown the moment we realised how limited our options in the world of children's book publishing were.

 COVID was also at its height so most Publishers had closed the door on new manuscripts, and those that did not has wait-times that ranged between 12-18 months - during which time you could not submit your manuscript to another publisher.

 But the clincher was that no one was accepting books written in rhyme.

 It was stated on website in no uncertain terms that rhymes were not welcome.

 I could not understand it, 'Have they not heard of Dr. Suess.
 Don't they know of Green Eggs and Ham?!
 Sam I am ...
 Don't they know their market? '